Pungyeon/clean-go-article/README.md

 However, imagine that we are using an in-memory store based on a `map`.
 This code will produce some unexpected results.
 If we check our user store, we'll see that the change we made to the users password in the HTTP handler function also affected the object in our store.
 This is because the pointer address returned by `parseUserFromRequest` is what we populated our store with, rather than an actual value.
 Therefore, when making changes to the dereferenced password value, we end up changing the value of the object we are pointing to in our store.

 This is a great example of why both mutability and variable scope can cause some serious issues and bugs when used incorrectly.
-When passing pointers as an input parameter of a function, we are expanding the scope of our variable.
+When passing pointers as an input parameter of a function, we are expanding the scope of the variable whose data is being pointed to.
 Even more worrying is the fact that we are expanding the scope to an undefined level.
 We are *almost* expanding the scope of the variable to the global level.
 As demonstrated by the above example, this can lead to disastrous bugs that are particularly difficult to find and eradicate.

-Fortunately, the fix for this bug is rather simple:
+Fortunately, the fix for this is rather simple:

 ```go
 func (store *UserStore) Insert(user User) error {